-- enhanced funding for educational programs that show positive results; - strengthening existing pedestrian and bicycle safety laws; - > increasing performance driven funding for projects that address unsafe conditions; and - the installation of pedestrian crossing traffic control devices (beacons) in areas with documented safety concerns.
+- enhanced funding for educational programs that show positive results; - strengthening existing pedestrian and bicycle safety laws; - increasing performance driven funding for projects that address unsafe conditions; - the installation of pedestrian crossing traffic control devices (beacons) in areas with documented safety concerns; - > Engineering and redesign of roadways for appropriate speeds; and - local participation in FDOT's High Enforcement Visibility Program

-The 2021 Dangerous by Design report listed the Deltona-Daytona Beach-Ormond Beach Metropolitan Area as the fifth most dangerous metropolitan area in the nation for pedestrians.
+The 2022 Dangerous by Design report listed the Deltona-Daytona Beach-Ormond Beach Metropolitan Area, which encompasses both Volusia and Flagler County, as the most dangerous metropolitan area in the nation for pedestrians.
 Florida DOT is using the Alert Today, Alive Tomorrow program along with changes in design standards and their Vision Zero campaign to drive down pedestrian fatalities and injuries throughout the state.
-Though not in the top 10, Flagler County has also recorded bicycle and pedestrian crashes, which may be addressed through proactive efforts involving evaluation, education, engineering and enforcement.